 We have adopted the Dynavax Code of Business Conduct and Ethics that applies to all officers, directors and employees.
 Our Code of Business Conduct and Ethics is available on our website at http://investors.dynavax.com/corporate-governance and upon written request.
-We will provide a written copy of the Dynavax Code of Business Conduct and Ethics to anyone without charge, upon request written to Dynavax Technologies Corporation, Attention: Chief Compliance Officer, 2929 Seventh Street, Suite 100, Berkeley, California 94710-2753, (510) 848-5100.
+We will provide a written copy of the Dynavax Code of Business Conduct and Ethics to anyone without charge, upon request written to Dynavax Technologies Corporation, Attention: Chief Compliance Officer, 2929 Seventh Street, Suite 100, Berkeley, California 94710, if mailed prior to June 1, 2019, or to 5959 Horton Street, Suite 700, Emeryville, California 94608, if mailed on or after June 1, 2019, or contact Dynavax's Chief Compliance Officer at (510) 848-5100.
 If we make any substantive amendments to or grant any waiver from a provision of the Code of Business Conduct and Ethics to any executive officer or director, we will promptly disclose the nature of the amendment or waiver on our website.
-There have been no waivers under the Code of Business Conduct and Ethics as of April 9, 2018.
+There have been no waivers under the Code of Business Conduct and Ethics as of April 9, 2019.